shadowridgedev/fusion-examples/great-wide-open-2016/README.md

 Getting Started
 ==============

-1. Start Fusion: $FUSION_HOME/bin/fusion start
+1. Start Fusion: $FUSION_HOME/bin/fusion start or follow the directions on the spark-solr README
 1. Load the postman/datascience_webinar.json.postman_collection file into Postman
 1. Setup your Postman environment with the following values
    1. host: The name/IP where you are running Fusion